Pmacdon15/Guess-The-Celebrity-Game/README.md

 - Better UI

 # Emulators
 The app has been tested on a real device (Note 20 Ultra) and the Pixel_3a_API_34 emulator in Android Studio.
-The layout, using vertical constraints as the parent layout, has been tested on these devices and found to work well..
+The layout, using vertical constraints as the parent layout, has been tested on these devices and found to work well.